kgateway-dev/kgateway/docs/content/guides/security/local_rate_limiting/http.md

 ## Different local rate limit settings on the gateway and virtual service {#gateway-and-virtual-service}

-1. Change the virtual service for the httpbin app and add 3 routes.
-For the `/headers` route, you add local rate limiting settings with a maximum number of 3 tokens in the token bucket that is refilled every 30 seconds.
+1. Change the virtual service for the httpbin app to add 2 more routes.
 The `/status/200` and `/ip` routes do not configure any local rate limiting settings and therefore share the same limit that is set on the gateway.
+However, the `/headers` route specifies and enforces its own local rate limiting settings with a maximum number of 3 tokens in the token bucket that is refilled every 30 seconds.
    ```yaml
    kubectl apply -f- <<EOF
    apiVersion: gateway.solo.io/v1